 If I am dually enrolled at Bellin College and another institution, do I pay tuition at both colleges?

 If you are taking classes at both Bellin College and University of Wisconsin-Green Bay, you will pay the applicable tuition and fees charges for each campus.
 Under the current agreements that BC has with UWGB, the charges for both colleges will be combined on one billing statement and payment may be made to Bellin College.
 All other students attending other institutions, must make payments to both institutions separately.

 Yes, however, it is on a limited basis pending enrollment status and availability of funds.
 Be sure to discuss options with the financial aid office since there are many factors which may influence eligibility for aid in a summer term.

 If my financial aid is not sufficient to pay all of my charges, what are my options for payment?

 Other financing options include Federal PLUS Loans (federal loans for parents or graduate students) or private education loans; in addition, Bellin College does offer an installment plan to allow students and their families to divide the balance due into multiple payments.
 Information regarding our installment plan can be obtained by contacting the Bursar’s office at (920) 433-6640, or by email.

 How do I pay for my books?

-The college partners with the bookstore at the University of Wisconsin-Green Bay for all textbooks and resources.
+The College partners with MBS Bookstore for the provision of textbooks/resources for all programs, options/tracks.
+Payment is made by credit card.
 It is expected that students pay for their books with their own resources.
-Refund checks, if anticipated, will not be available prior to the start of classes.